Tulúm Ruins

 Tulúm was built in the 13th Century well after the zenith of the Mayan civilization.
 It was one of the few old cities that were still occupied at the time of the Spanish invasion.

 While the architecture in Tulúm is not as elaborate as you might find in many other cities built in earlier days, the restored structures there are of interest.
-The Castillo pictured in the top two photos on the right sits high upon the edge of a cliff offering a good view of the ocean and the countryside and a lovely white sand beach below.
+The Castillo pictured in the top photo sits high upon the edge of a cliff offering a good view of the ocean and the countryside and a lovely white sand beach below.
 In fact, you may want to wear your swim suit when you visit so you can take a cooling dip in the water if the mood strikes you.
 In several of the structures, glimpses of color are still visible where ancient frescoes were painted

 Entrance is free on Sunday, and $40 pesos during the rest of the week.
 You will be changed an additional $40 pesos if you want to take along your video camera.
 English speaking guides are available for an additional charge.